 Peat is made up of a mix of decomposed plant material which has accumulated in a water saturated environment with the absence of oxygen, acting as a long term store of carbon and therefore a regulator of both local and global climate.

-Peatlands accumulate carbon in the form of peat at a rate of approximately 1mm a year, although this is a painstakingly slow process, this capacity for long term carbon storage is essential for managing climate change.
-Peatlands ability to soak up water means that it acts as a natural buffer against flooding, slowing the flow of water through the uplands of a catchment and helping to reduce flood risk downstream.
+Peatlands accumulate carbon in the form of peat at a rate of approximately 1mm a year, and although this is a painstakingly slow process, this capacity for long term carbon storage is essential for managing climate change.
+The ability of peatland to soak up water means that it acts as a natural buffer against flooding, slowing the flow of water through the uplands of a catchment and helping to reduce flood risk downstream.
+Therefore peatland restoration is considered as a form of natural flood management (moorland restoration), the multiple benefits of which can be found out in our 'The multiple benefits of natural flood management' blog.

 However, despite their importance over 80% of the UK’s peatlands are in a poor condition due to being drained for agriculture and forestry as well as being damaged by extraction.
 This is not only having a significant effect on the ability of peatland to reduce flood risk and improve water quality but has also resulted in a staggering 630,000 tonnes of Co2 being released into the atmosphere each year, as the peat which stores the organic carbon is exposed to the air.